Elektroarzt/simplebus2-mqtt-bridge/README.md

 -   Doorbell signal for the apartment door
 -   Opening the main entrance door
 -   Ring-to-Open (automatic opening)
+-   WiFi Manager
+-   Configuration via Web Interface

 The project originated from foundational work on the Simplebus2 protocol by [plusvic](https://github.com/plusvic).
-These fundamentals will not be reiterated here and can be found [here](https://github.com/plusvic/simplebus2-intercom).
+These fundamentals will not be reiterated and can be found [here](https://github.com/plusvic/simplebus2-intercom).

 ## Functionality